ErrorTzy/writings/papers/PhDApps/Draft_3.md

 ### Naturalness

 According to Sider, the fundamentality project aims at figuring out what is the most fundamental.
+And the most fundamental layer of the reality is the most natural

 Basically, Sider extends the notion of naturalness such that linguistic features beyond predicates (e.g., quantifiers, sentential connectives, sentential operators, predicate operators) can be evaluated by whether they carve the world at its joints or not.[^7] The linguistic features of the best language would then perfectly match the joints of reality.
 Given this extended understanding of naturalness, Sider contends that the most fundamental layer of the world is revealed by the structure of this best language.

 The question now is whether the world can teach us the right concept of naturalness.
 The only thing that I can think of is Goodman's riddle of induction.
 The basic idea is that, a concept like "grue" must be flawed because it leads to a wrong induction.
 Therefore the world teaches us that some concepts are objectively better than others.